ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

     $ sudo add-apt-repository --yes --update ppa:ansible/ansible
     $ sudo apt install ansible

 .. note:: On older Ubuntu distributions, "software-properties-common" is called "python-software-properties".
-You may want to use ``apt-get`` instead of ``apt`` in older versions.
-Also, be aware that only newer distributions (in other words, 18.04, 18.10, and so on) have a ``-u`` or ``--update`` flag, so adjust your script accordingly.
+You may want to use ``apt-get`` rather than ``apt`` in older versions.
+Also, be aware that only newer distributions (that is, 18.04, 18.10, and later) have a ``-u`` or ``--update`` flag.
+Adjust your script as needed.

-Debian/Ubuntu packages can also be built from the source checkout, run:
+You can also build Debian/Ubuntu packages from the source checkout.

 .. code-block:: bash